Alice Lee Moqué

-Alice Lee Moqué (née Hornor; formerly Snelling; October 20, 1861 – July 16, 1919), was an American traveler, writer, newspaper correspondent, photographer, and suffragist.
+Alice Lee Moqué (née Hornor; formerly Snelling; October 20, 1861 – July 16, 1919) was an American traveler, writer, newspaper correspondent, photographer, and suffragist.
 She was also one of the first women cyclists in America.

-In addition to newspaper articles on a wide variety of topics, and a novel, she published Delightful Dalmatia (1914), an account of traveling through Dalmatia prior to World War I. She was elected to the League of American Pen Women in 1915.
+In addition to newspaper articles on a wide variety of topics, and a novel, she published Delightful Dalmatia (1914), an account of traveling through Dalmatia before World War I. She was elected to the League of American Pen Women in 1915.